MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-log-analytics.md

 1. Select **Apply file integrity monitoring** to enable file integrity monitoring.

 You can change the settings at any time.
-Learn more about [editing monitored entities](#edit-monitored-entities).

 ### Disable file integrity monitoring